podium-lib/podium-lib.github.io/docs/api/document.md

 in the [podlet](api/podlet.md) and [layout](api/podlet.md) modules will be passed on to the document template.

-This can as an example be used to pass on parts of a page to the document template.
+The following is an example of how such additional arguments might be used to pass on parts of a page to the document template.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--HTTP-->

 ```js
 layout.view = (incoming, body, head) => {
     return `